Universal takes first steps reviving Orlando theme park biz

 With the reopening of the parks, “thousands and thousands of employees have been put back to work,” said Tom Williams, CEO of Universal Parks & Resorts.

 After arriving at Universal Orlando, Ashley Gonzalez tried to go on as many rides as possible, though wait times were longer than usual because of social distancing precautions.
-Some things felt odd, such as having only one person in a row on the rides and not being able to have personal contact with performers dressed up as characters such as Captain America or Gringotts Goblin from the Harry Potter movies.
+Some things felt odd, such as having only one person in a row on the rides and not being able to have personal contact with performers dressed up as characters such as Captain America.

 “It’s refreshing to be out here because you spent so much time cooped up and in quarantine.
 It’s cool to be out in the open,” Gonzalez said.
 “You’re so used to high-five-ing people, and getting the character meet-and-greets.
 But you can’t do that now, obviously because of socially distancing.”